anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   In addition the registrar must be able to verify, which registrar-agent was in direct contact with the pledge.

 * It would be inaccurate for the voucher request and voucher response to use an assertion with value "proximity" in the voucher, as the pledge was not in direct contact with the registrar for bootstrapping.
-  Therefore a new "agent-proximity" assertion value is necessary for distinguishing assertions the MASA can state.
+  Therefore, a new "agent-proximity" assertion value is necessary for distinguishing assertions the MASA can state.

 At least the following properties are required for the voucher and enrollment processing: